codeacme17/examor/README.md

 ## 🏁 Start

-> I am very sorry, there are some problems in the current version of the docker-compose startup method, I will fix it as soon as possible.
-At present, if you want to experience examor, you can use the developer method to try it out., there are some problems in the current version of the docker-compose startup method, and **I will fix it as soon as possible**.
+> I am very sorry, there are some problems in the current version of the docker-compose startup method, **I will fix it as soon as possible**.
 At present, if you want to experience examor, you can use the [developer method](https://github.com/codeacme17/examor/blob/main/CONTRIBUTING.md#development-setup) to try it out.

 #### Clone this repo